CircleCI-Public/circleci-cli/README.md

 ### Updating after install

 The CLI comes with a built in version managment system.
-You can check if there any updates pending and update if so using the following commands:
+You can check for any pending updates and if so, update using the following commands:
 ```
 circleci update check
 circleci update install